phaxio/phaxio-dotnet/Docs/README-callbacks.md

-﻿# Writing recieve callbacks (webhooks)
+﻿# Writing callbacks (webhooks)

+Phaxio can send you a message via callback (or webhook) every time you send or recieve a fax.
-Writing a callback (or webhook) is the way you get notified you have a new fax sent to one of your numbers.
+Writing a callback is the way you get notified you have a new fax sent to one of your numbers.
 Using Web API, it's simple to write a callback.
 Checkout the Phaxio.Examples.ReceiveCallback projects for a full implementation.